littleredpolkadot/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+> Our system can be used for a variety of applications, such as modeling movements for a performance or gameplay, performing actions remotely, or as an interactive artwork.
+These applications are explored further in part 2.
 * What is a good environment for X?
+> A good environment is one where there is plenty of space for the user to stand and have their whole body in frame of the camera.
+Good lighting is also important.
 * What is a bad environment for X?
+> A bad environment is tight spaces, since the pose detection does not function well if it cannot see most of a users' body.
+Additionally if there is no light, then the sensor also will not work.
 * When will X break?
+> X will break in bad environments as described above
 * When it breaks how will X break?
+> When it breaks, our model will perform random movements as the detected poses are misclassified, or it will simply stop moving.
 * What are other properties/behaviors of X?
 * How does X feel?
+> It feels pretty cool to watch the model arm follow your real-time movements, sort of mesmerizing.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***